Road sign in galvanized steel, retroreflective vinyl surface, adhesive letters

 2010 - ongoing

-Pascal Bircher asks children (with parental permission) to reproduce drawings made by fictional child characters of their same age from screen captures of movies.
+Pascal Bircher asks children (with parental permission) to reproduce drawings made by fictional child characters of their same age from screen captures of horror movies.

 3, presented here, with character name and movie title: